SYNTHROID DOSING & MONITORING

 Thyroid disease spectrum

-Abbreviations: AACE, American Association of Clinical Endocrinologists; NACB, National Academy of Clinical Biochemistry
+Abbreviations: AACE, American Association of Clinical Endocrinologists

 TSH levels alone may not be diagnostic of a thyroid disorder.
 Additional laboratory testing and clinical findings may be necessary.